 Good food is an important component of enjoying any trip, and sometimes it even becomes the main travel goal.
 In Tuscany there are countless dishes that are worth a trip: food specialties linked with the stories of towns, cities and valleys, which are part (maybe the best part) of the local culture.
 Here is a list of 5 summer food escapes: five top dishes in five great destinations.

-2. Cacciucco alla Viareggina Cacciucco perhaps comes from the Turkish world “kuciuck”, which means minute, small, and describes a dish in which ingredients are made into small pieces.
-It's a popular seafood soup from the coast of Livorno and Viareggio, but each town has its own recipe.
+If seafood is your thing head to the coast and taste Cacciucco.
+It's a popular seafood soup from Livorno and Viareggio, but each town has its own recipe.
 It has been said that the true original one comes from Livorno.
-Authentic Cacciucco Livornese is very thick and dark.
-Its consistency is like a stew: it’s made from many kinds of fish and molluscs, but not with refined seafood.
+Authentic Cacciucco Livornese is very thick and dark, its consistency is like a stew: it’s made from many kinds of fish and molluscs, but not with refined seafood.
 Forming the base of the dish is a mixture of garlic, pepper and sage.
 The soup from Livorno contains octopus and cuttlefish, some mantis shrimp and different kinds of small and medium size low value or trash fish.
 Cacciucco alla Viareggina is lighter and has a red broth.
 It doesn’t contain sage and is always flavoured with a generous amount of shellfish and seafood, which gives it a slightly sweet aftertaste.
 You can find it at many restaurants along the coast.

-4. Potato tortelli in the Mugello The Mugello is an area in the outskirts of the charming city of Florence.
+From Livorno we travel to the Mugello: an area in the outskirts of the charming city of Florence.
 Immersed in the beauty of nature, it’s a region with several notable historical monuments (some of them recently earned UNESCO World Heritage Site status: the Medici Villa of Cafaggiolo and the Castle of Trebbio).
 The tortello di patate is a true culinary masterpiece of this area.
 They are soft, square, yellow ravioli filled with mashed potato cheese, garlic and parsley.
 Tortelli di patate are normally made using white potatoes cultivated at Firenzuola in the Upper Mugello and are topped with ragout, or served plain with olive oil and lemon.
 There are countless food fairs where you can taste this local specialty from April to the end of August in many towns such as Luco di Mugello, Ronta, Panicaglia, Grezzano and Sagginale.